Sleeping in Airports

 Ezeiza (EZE)

 The EZE airport is rated as one of the best airports in South America due to its efficiency, cleanliness and free WiFi.
-It is currently undergoing renovations/expansion to become even better and more comfortable should you have to spend an extended period of time there.
-The expansion will see the size of the airport almost quadruple and the project is expected to be completed in 2021.
-Food is available 24 hours a day, security works around the clock and there are two VIP clubs to choose from.
-If you decide to venture outside the airport confines, rest assured that your belongings will be safe with the luggage-check service.
-For more information on the airport itself, check out our Buenos Aires Ezeiza Airport Guide.
+It is currently undergoing renovations/expansion to become even better and more comfortable should you have to spend an extended amount of time there.
+The development will see the airport’s size almost quadruple, and the project is expected to be completed in 2021.
+Food is available 24 hours a day, security works around the clock, and there are two VIP clubs to choose from.
+If you venture outside the airport confines, rest assured that your belongings will be safe with the luggage-check service.
+For more information on the airport, check out our Buenos Aires Ezeiza Airport Guide.

 Aeroparque (AEP)

 Aeroparque is the main airport for regional and domestic flights out of Buenos Aires.
-It is open 24 hours a day, though there are no incoming or outgoing flights from about midnight to six in the morning; making it a nice, quiet place to sleep should you miss a connection.
-Services and amenities: WiFi is readily available in all parts, as well as a pay-per-visit VIP club, and several dining options from the airport food court.
-For more information on the airport itself, check out our Buenos Aires Aeroparque Airport Guide.
+It is open 24 hours a day, though there are no incoming or outgoing flights from about midnight to six in the morning, making it a nice, quiet place to sleep should you miss a connection.
+Services and amenities: WiFi is readily available in all parts, a pay-per-visit VIP club, and several dining options from the airport food court.
+For more information on the airport, check out our Buenos Aires Aeroparque Airport Guide.

 Buenos Aires Sightseeing Attractions